Angioedema: Prophylaxis for HAE

 Future attacks of HAE can be prevented by the use of androgens such as danazol, oxandrolone or methyltestosterone.
 These agents increase the level of aminopeptidase P, an enzyme that inactivates kinins; kinins (especially bradykinin) are responsible for the manifestations of angioedema.

 In 2018, the U.S. Food and Drug Administration approved lanadelumab, an injectable monoclonal antibody, to prevent attacks of HAE types I and II in people over age 12.
 Lanadelumab inhibits the plasma enzyme kallikrein, which liberates the kinins bradykinin and kallidin from their kininogen precursors and is produced in excess in individuals with HAE types I and II.

 Epidemiology

 In the U.S., there are as many as 80,000 to 112,000 emergency department (ED) visits for angioedema annually, and it ranks as the top allergic disorder resulting in hospitalization.

 History

-Heinrich Quincke first described the clinical picture of angioedema in 1882, though there had been some earlier descriptions of the condition.
+Heinrich Quincke first described the clinical picture of angioedema in 1882, though there had been some earlier descriptions of the condition such as Marcellus Donato.

 William Osler remarked in 1888 that some cases may have a hereditary basis; he coined the term "hereditary angio-neurotic edema".

 The link with C1 esterase inhibitor deficiency was proved in 1963.